 South Pacific Islander and Australian Reflections on 'Blackbirding'

 This exhibition reflects on the 19th Century ‘labour traffic’ (called ‘blackbirding’) of South Pacific Islanders by colonial powers to the plantations in Australian, Fiji, Samoa, and Peru.
 Approximately 60,000 were brought to Queensland, often by deception or force, and the death rate was about 25%.
 Many of the artworks & historical materials in this exhibition were first exhibited in Queensland (2013) and then in Fiji (2014) and Vanuatu (2015).

 The exhibition will highlight and reflect on the contributions Island workers made to the economy and infrastructure, as well as the experiences of descendants of those who remained (known as Australian South Sea Islanders).
 In addition, the exhibition reflects on the experiences of descendants of Australian Aboriginals taken back to the Islands, and of seasonal Island workers in Australia today.

-Presented by The Bob Hawke Prime Ministerial Centre, The South Pacific Islander Community of South Australia and Helen Stacey with Dr David Bunton
+Presented by The Bob Hawke Prime Ministerial Centre, The Pacific Islands Council of South Australia and Helen Stacey with Dr David Bunton

 SA Refugee Week 2018 Youth Poster Awards Exhibition

 This exhibition is part of a growing visual dialogue describing multiculturalism, anti-racism and human rights, and celebrating cultural diversity.
 Students from primary to tertiary level have created posters that celebrate the UN International Refugee Convention by communicating how refugees are welcomed, become part of, and contribute to the Australian "family".